rqtl/qtl2/pages/prep_do_data.md

   be placed in the `Data` subdirectory and will have names like `forqtl2_geno1.csv`.

+One potential issue to contend with, in reading in the genotype files from GeneSeek, is that these files may have varying headers at the top that you may need to skip over.

-An issue you may need to contend with is a possible recoding of the sample identifiers.
+Another issue regards possible recoding of the sample identifiers.
 For example, you may have one batch where the samples are labeled like `DO-146` and another where they're labeled simply `146` and another where they're labeled `AA-DO-146`.